saandeepa93/phd/cheatsheet.md

  1. To reshape the pytorch tensor.
 DONOT convert the pytorch to numpy and then reshape.
 Instead, reshape with `permute` and then convert to numpy if required.
 Doing the former messes up the data representation.

+ 2. When using distributed computing, enclose your network with `nn.ModuleList` to avoid putting your network on CPU.

+ 3. Any new tensor you create in your class will be automatically in CPU even though the model is in GPU.
+To overcome this issue just add your new tensor to `nn.Parameter` by initializing it using the `register_parameter` operation. if your new tensor initialization is in the forward method, then write a class function to initialize this tensor

+ 4. You can probably avoid pt 3 completely by initializing using `zeros_like` or `empty_like` methods.

 ## **Important VAe links**
 * To understand disentanglement: [link](https://towardsdatascience.com/disentangling-disentanglement-in-deep-learning-d405005c0741)